Regardless of the economy, the stage of the cycle or market conditions, property is always a hot topic of conversation.

 Following the macroprudential measures APRA introduced in 2017, and the Royal Commission into the finance sector, we witnessed how the tightening in the availability of credit spelled the end of the housing boom.

-5. National wealth, wage growth and job creation
+5. National wealth, wage growth, and job creation

-Artificial intelligence experts have estimated that anywhere from 20 to 40 per cent of all jobs could be taken over by robots in the future, meaning there will be fewer employment opportunities for unskilled workers or those who perform repetitive tasks.
+Interestingly, artificial intelligence experts have estimated that anywhere from 20 to 40 per cent of all jobs could be taken over by robots in the future, meaning there will be fewer employment opportunities for unskilled workers or those who perform repetitive tasks.

 Of the jobs that remain, many could be moved offshore to take advantage of cheaper labour costs, further slashing local jobs.